 - Once the page appears up, hit Update & Security followed by Windows Update.

 - Here on the right pane, tap Advanced options then select “Choose when updates are installed”.

 - Succeeding after hit the readiness level i.e. Semi-Annual Channel (Targeted) or Semi-Annual Channel.

 - Thereafter choose the number of days ( max 365) for which you want to postpone installing the update.

-After following above steps, Windows 10 will postpone update till the specified time is over.
+After following the above steps, Windows 10 will postpone updates until the specified time is over.

 Using Group Policy

 In case of Settings does not work as explained above, use Group Policy Editor to do the same.
 Here are the steps-

 - Press Windows key and R to launch Run dialog.